-1 1
+1 T ı 1 1 1

 geographical range,

 amount and viability

 of habitats and

 species

-ANDSC APE AND CULTURAL HERIT TAGE -
+ANDSCA APE AND CULTURAL HERIT TAGE

 3.1 Preserve and ?
 As a standalone policy, the - National policy is generally in ?
 As per option 1 ?
 As per option 1

 where appropriate, effect is uncertain.
 The favour of preserving assets,

 enhance buildings, policy itself does not deal but for the CS to have no

 monuments, sites, with these issues, other than policy on the matter could risk

 areas and helping with preserving the this matter being undermined.

 landscapes that are rural landscape character.
 On balance, therefore, this

 designated or locally Potentially, through the option could have minor

 valued for their growth to which the policy negative benefits

-heritage interest; and refers, there could be harm. .
+heritage interest; and refers, there could be harm. · ·

 protect/enhance their However, other policies in

 settings. the CS ensure this will not

 be the case.

 3.2 Create places, + Policy has a number of 0 N/A - see other policies + As per option 1 + As per option 1

-spaces and buildings criteria which will assist in 0
+spaces and buildings criteria which will assist in The second periods The per opinion

 that are well meeting this objective

-designed, contribute
+designed, contribute J

 to a high quality

 public realm and

 maintain and

 enhance diversity

 and local

 distinctiveness of

 townscape character.
-The policy diverse growth to To have no policy could dely As perenties 1 As non-ontion 1

-3.3 Retain the ++ The policy directs growth to - To have no policy could risk ++ As per option 1 ++ As per option 1
+3.3 Retain the ++ The policy directs growth to To have no policy could risk ++ As per option 1 ++ As per option 1

 distinctive character the major urban areas, thus that the unique local Fenland

 of Fenland's ensuring the character of landscape being damaged.

-landscape.
-Fenland's landscape is
+Fenland's landscape is is in a sea per sening carriage an

-retained.
+landscape. retained.

-SA OBJECTIVE 4: 0 LIMATE CHANGE AND FLOOD RIS
+SA OBJECTIVE 4: C IIMATE CHANGE AND FLOOD RISI K

-4.1 Increase use of 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies
+0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies 0 N/A - see other policies

+4.1 Increase use of 0 14/A - see other policies " 14/A - 366 other policies 14/A - 366 other policies

 renewable energy

 sources whilst

 minimising waste

 and the use of other

 energy resources